block-open-source/goose/CONTRIBUTING.md

 * Lighter Scrutiny: Plugins in goose-plugins undergo less thorough reviews compared to Goose.
 This repository is intended for more modular, optional, or experimental plugins that may not be critical to Goose’s core functionality.
 * General, Reusable Plugins: If the plugin could be useful in a variety of contexts or is designed to extend Goose in a more optional way, it belongs in goose-plugins.
 This allows for faster iteration and easier contributions.

+To see how to add a toolkit, see the [toolkits documentation][toolkits].

 ### Running tests
 ```sh